Zel9278/spp-video-renderer/launcher/README.md

 ## Highlights

-- Browse and select the renderer executable, the target MIDI file, and an optional audio track (uses the native Windows file dialog when available).
+- Browse and select the renderer executable, the target MIDI file, and an optional audio track (uses the native Windows dialog, or zenity/qarma/kdialog on Linux when available).
 - Choose from the bundled list of software and hardware video codecs.
 - Configure resolution, toggle the debug overlay, and enable the live preview window.
 - Watch standard output and error streams from the renderer in real time.